Search

 NUTRITION TIP #9 BY BAPTISTE CHASSAGNE: “PACK YOUR BAG SO EVERYTHING IS EASILY ACCESSIBLE, EVEN WITH FROZEN HANDS”

 "I personally suffer from Raynaud’s syndrome, meaning my hands are highly sensitive to the cold - they freeze easily and quickly become unusable.
 My movements then become much less precise.
-To prepare, I organize everything so I barely need to use my hands: I can drink directly from my flasks by tilting my head, and my energy bars or purées are pre-opened."
+To prepare, I organize everything so I barely need to use my hands: I can drink directly from my flasks by tilting my head, and my Energy Bars or Purees are pre-opened."

 "My hands are very sensitive to the cold.
 I prepare ahead of time and organize everything so I barely need to use them."